-Think about how you feel when something good happens—maybe your team wins a game or you’re praised for something you’ve done well—that’s your limbic system at work.
+Think about how you feel when something good happens—maybe your team wins a game, or you’re praised for something you’ve done well—that’s your limbic system at work.
 Because natural pleasures in our lives are necessary for survival, the limbic system creates an appetite that drives you to seek out those things.
 Sadly, this can lead people to become reliant on these feelings, achieving them by any means necessary.
 Clearbrook’s drug rehab in Pennsylvania answers the question, “How do people get addicted to drugs?”

 Drugs are addictive because they disrupt the brain’s regular operations, particularly the reward system, leading to changes in the brain chemistry of addiction.
 The first time someone uses a drug of abuse, he or she experiences unnaturally intense feelings of pleasure.
 The reward circuitry is activated—with dopamine carrying the message.
-Of course, drugs have other effects, too; a first-time smoker also may cough and feel nauseated from toxic chemicals in a tobacco or marijuana cigarette.
+Of course, drugs have other effects, too.
+For example, a first-time smoker also may cough and feel nauseated from toxic chemicals in a tobacco or marijuana cigarette.

 But the brain starts changing as a result of the unnatural flood of neurotransmitters.
 Because they sense more than enough dopamine, neurons may begin to reduce the number of dopamine receptors or simply make less dopamine.
-The result is less dopamine signaling in the brain, what the scientists call “down regulation.”
-Because some drugs are toxic, some neurons also may die.
+The result is less dopamine signaling in the brain, or what scientists call “down-regulation.”
+Because some drugs are toxic, some neurons may also die.

 Although we know what happens to the brain when someone becomes addicted, we can’t predict how many times a person must use a drug before becoming addicted.
 A person’s genetic makeup, the genes that make each of us who we are, and the environment each play a role.
 What we do know is that a person who uses drugs risks becoming addicted, craving the drug despite its potentially devastating consequences.

 Clearbrook Treatment Centers understand that facing a drug addiction can be difficult and long-term.
-Since 1972, the renowned Clearbrook Treatment Centers have been providing effective treatment programs for adults and adolescents who suffer from alcoholism and/or chemical dependency.
-Clearbrook’s rehabilitation program is based upon the belief that alcoholism and chemical dependency is a primary disease and that the suffering addict and his or her family members deserve immediate help.
+Since 1972, the renowned Clearbrook Treatment Centers have been providing effective treatment programs for individuals who suffer from alcoholism and/or chemical dependency.
+Clearbrook’s rehabilitation program is based upon the belief that alcoholism and chemical dependency are primary diseases and that the suffering addict and his or her family members deserve immediate help.